waleeds1/hashtable/README.md

 		It prints the array where used by the hash table which contains all the elements.
 This helps to inspect the indexes the data is stored and also to check for rehashing by inspecting the size of the array.

 ##  How To Use:
+ - Create a file in the folder where the HashTable.py is or place the HashTable.py in the folder in which the file that will use the hash table is.
+ - Import hash table in that file.
+ `import HashTable`
- - Create an object of the **HashTable** class and give the initial size of the table as an argument.
-The hash table will later be resized automatically when needed.
+ - Create object of the hashtable by using the code below `ob1=HashTable.HashTable(m)` where m is the initial size of the table.
+The initial size **should not be less than 8**

  - To insert data into the table call the **Insert** function through the object giving a key as the first argument and data as the second argument.
+ `ob1.Insert(key,data)`
  - To search for data stored against a key, call the **Search** function through the object, giving the key as the argument.
-If the key is not found it returns *False*
+If the key is not found it returns *False*.
+ `ob1.Search(key)`
  - To delete an element , call the **Delete** function through the object, giving the key as the argument.
-If the key is not found it returns *False*
+If the key is not found it returns *False*.
+ `ob1.Delete(key)`
  - Call the **PrintTable** function to print all the elements stored in the table.
+ `ob1.PrintTable`
  - Call the **PrintArray** function to print the array used by the hash table where all the elements are stored.
 There is *None* at indexes where no element is stored.
+ `ob1.PrintArray`
+## Examples:

+ - marks.py uses the hashtable to store quiz marks against roll numbers
+ - openaddressing.py shows open addressing implemented.
+ - rehashing.py demonstrates the rehashing being.

 ##  Features: